Vigilante violence in Kerala: Cochin, 2017

 In March 2017, Shiva Sena activists caned and abused young couples sitting and talking in Marine Drive, Kochi.
 The local police mostly supported the activists without taking any action.

-Palakkad, 2017
+Kollam, 2017

 24-year-old Aneesh from Korara Anagada in Agali died as the victim of a vigilante attack in Quilon.
 His crime was visiting the Azhikkal Beach with a girlfriend.

 Palakkad, 2015

 In February 2015, K.M.Parabhaakran of Cherpulasshery was killed by a group of vigilante youth for an alleged immoral activity.
 Around 15 men attacked Prabhakaran when he was found near the house of a woman.
 The culprits were not arrested as of 2017.